vman241308/face_detection_javascript/README.md

 * [face-api library](https://github.com/justadudewhohacks/face-api.js/): this project uses the face api javascript library developed by Vincent Muhler

-* FaceDetect framework: Proprietary open source framework that I created to make the use of the face-api library easier to use and to integrate with Vue JS.
-The framework is included in the distribution (detect.js)
+* detect.js: Proprietary open source class that I created to make the use of the face-api library easier to use and to integrate in third party applications and frameworks

-* [TensorFlow](https://www.tensorflow.org/): Tensor flow is an end-to-end open source platform with comprehensive tools and libraries that lets developers easily build machine learning powered applications.
+* [TensorFlow](https://www.tensorflow.org/): Tensor flow is an end-to-end open source platform with comprehensive tools and libraries that lets developers easily build machine learning powered applications

 * [ml5.js](https://ml5js.org/): ML5 is an open source library, with exhaustive documentation and tutorials for understanding machine learning algorithms and how to use TensorFlow Models